PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-kernels.md

  }
 }
 ```
-Note, that you only change the content of `argv` and nothing else in that file.
+Note, that you only have to change the content of `argv` and nothing else in that file.
 The argument vector will now point to a file `initKernel.sh`, which will be executed at the start up of the kernel.
 3. Create the file `initKernel.sh` in `~/.local/share/jupyter/kernels/NameOfKernelALPHANUMERICAL/` based on the following content:
 ```bash
 #!/usr/bin/env bash